mgnlia/logitech-devstudio-2026/concept-doc-v2.md

 ## THE CONCEPT: DIALMIND

 **DialMind** is an Actions SDK plugin that turns the MX Creative Console into a live, adaptive AI coding interface.
-It reads real-time context from the active IDE — current file, suggestion state, error count, cursor position — and surfaces the most useful controls physically, without the developer ever leaving their keyboard flow.
+It reads IDE-visible context signals — active file, diagnostics, cursor location, and suggestion-state heuristics — and surfaces the most useful controls physically, without the developer leaving keyboard flow.

 ### Core Interaction Model